aerotinez/AHRS/README.md

 ahrs.RunUI();
 ```
 ### Filtering a dataset offline
 Want to filter a set of MPU-9250 readings offline?
 No problem!
 Make sure your sensor data is stored in n-by-3 matrices and use the `.Run()` method of the filter you wish to use!
 The filtered result is output as an n-by-3 matrix of Tait-Bryan/Euler angles in degrees ordered as `[roll, pitch, yaw]`.
-Make sure to set the sample time for your data in your chosen filter using `ahrs.SetSampleTime(<your sample time here>)`
+Make sure to set the sample time for your data in your chosen filter using `ahrs.SetSampleTime(<your sample time here>)`.

 ```matlab
 ahrs = EKF();